petru-braha/RR-application/docs/brainstorm.md

     - still minimal as possible
     - the client application will decrypt the data in the most clever way possible

-- itinerary is a singleton
-- multiple routes can have the same itinerary
-- 820 total possible itineraries
+- 820 total possible different routes itineraries
-- 1440 total possible times
+- 1440 total possible different times

-- status will be encoded in departure location in the following way
+- an rr_route has
+    - departure_data - 2 bytes
+    - arrival_data - 2 bytes
+    - delay_data - 1 bytes
+- this design of a rr_route has multiple advantages
+    - minimal - sizeof(struct rr_route) == 6 bytes
+    - if in the future developement another unsigned char field will be necessary, sizeof won't change
+    - O(1) data retriving
-- 57600 - 1440 * 41
+- departure_data = departure_time * 41 + departure_location (same for arrival_data)
-- (57600, 65536)

-- approximate
+    - 41 == COUNT_LOCATION
-- change to location * time and add extra field for late
-- change to location * server store late - bad : no flag
+    - retrieving the location is simple: departure_location == departure_data % 41
+    - retrieving the time is simple: departure_time == departure_data / 41
+    - this design allowed the same amount of information but in a compressed manner

 ### command encoding